Posted by Craig on March 13, 2019 9:41 pm

-As you may have heard, we plan to start Summer League games a bit later this year.
-If you're wondering why, this article has the answers!
+As you may have heard, we plan to manage start times in Summer League a bit differently this year.

 We're shifting how we schedule games to provide clarity and ease some time constraints.

 Games are expected to start at the scheduled time, so you should arrive in advance to be ready to play.
 Historically, the start time was treated as the "arrival time" and games started later.
 That is no longer the case - be ready to play at the start time!

 For the Regular format (2 games per night):

 - the first game will be scheduled for 6:30 pm rather than 6:00.

 - the second game will be scheduled for 7:50 or 7:55 pm (depending on the field) rather than 7:30.

 - Turf fields:

 - the first game will be at 7:15 pm rather than 7:00.